 To be effective this policy aims to inspire and support a genuine two-way dialogue with all sections of the community and other stakeholders.
 There are a number of ways people can get involved and connect with the council.
-Local people have the option to engage in a dialogue through: social media sites (including Facebook and twitter), petition schemes, neighbourhood forums, council meetings (open to the public), their local Councillor and through the citizens panel.
+Local people have the option to engage in a dialogue through: social media sites (including Facebook and twitter), petition schemes, neighbourhood forums, council meetings (open to the public), and through their local Councillor.